LazaUK/AIFoundry-VectorStore-FileUploads/README.md

 The primary goal of this notebook is to clarify a common point of confusion: the difference between the API's rate limit and the total processing time a user experiences.

 ### 2.1 Request Submission Rate (The 30 RPS Limit)
-This metric measures how fast your client can **send** requests to the Azure OpenAI endpoint.
+This metric measures how fast your client can **send** requests to the Azure AI Foundry endpoint.
 Think of it like stuffing letters into a mailbox—the 30 RPS limit governs how fast you can put letters *in*.
 This is the rate that is subject to API throttling (HTTP 429 errors).
 Our test measures this by calculating the time elapsed between the first request being sent and the last request being sent.

 `Submission Rate = Total Files / (Time of Last Request - Time of First Request)`

 ### 2.2 Completion Rate (End-to-End Throughput)
 This metric measures how fast the entire process **finishes** for a batch of files.
-It includes network latency, server-side processing (scanning, indexing the file), and the response time.
+It includes network latency, server-side processing (scanning, indexing the file) and the response time.
 This is like waiting for a delivery confirmation for every letter you mailed.
 This rate is always lower than the submission rate because server-side work takes time.

 `Completion Rate = Total Successful Files / (Time of Last Completion - Time of First Request)`

-This notebook proves that while the **Completion Rate** may be around 10-15 files/second, the **Submission Rate** can easily exceed the 30 RPS limit.

 ***